 I don’t know about you, but there are some days when I feel like I live in my car.
 Commuters might have invented the carpool, but we moms mastered it.
 As our home away from home, it’s important to make sure our cars are organized too.

 Use a Glove Box-Sized Document Holder – Some things you must keep inside your car, but you want to keep it organized so find a folder that fits in the glove box for these papers.
-I got a free one from my insurance company, but here are some other affordable options:
+I got a free one from my insurance company.

 Get a Dash Mount for Electronics – A mount for your phone and/or GPS will help keep everything well organized.
 You’ll always know right where your phone is, and you’ll be able to see your GPS easier.